IRAS-HKA/aip_wiki/docs/how_to_use_kuka_hmi.md

-# Standard functionalities on the KUKA SmartPad
+# How to use the KUKA SmartPad

 ## How to move robot